Miss Hammurabi First Impressions.

 It’s interesting to see how Go Ara’s character, Oh Reum, is affecting L ‘s character, Ba Reun, and bringing more life and spark.
 He’s also gone out of his way to help Go Ara when she’s acted blindly and gotten into trouble.
 Honestly, L seems to be doing a pretty good job here.
-We haven’t see a lot of range with his character yet, but he’s already showing glimmers of being affected by Go Ara’s character, so I’m really interested in seeing his metamorphosis.
+We haven’t see a lot of range with his character yet.
+Then again, he’s already showing glimmers of being affected by Go Ara’s character.
+I’m really interested in seeing his metamorphosis.

 Then there’s the senior judge played by Sung Dong Il.
 He’s sharp-tongued and tough on the rookies.
 Actually, he’s quite intimidating for the most part until our rookie judges witness his complete change when he talks on the phone to his wife.
 And while he can be harsh with Go Ara’s character, he’s trying to help mold her into the best judge she can be.
 It’s hard to feel personally attached by the Chief Judge, but as you work your way through a couple of episodes, you start to see and understand him in a new light.

-There are a lot of different components going on in this story that I won’t dig into with a first impressions post.
-I will say, if you don’t mind courtroom dramas, this one is quite interesting and I like the some of the cases presented so far.
+There are a lot of different components going on in this story.
+For that reason, I won’t dig too deeply with this first impressions post.
+If you don’t mind courtroom dramas, this one is quite interesting.
+I like some of the cases presented so far.
 Part of me wonders if the real Chief Judge of Seoul Eastern District Court is loosely basing stories from cases that came to trial or if these are 100% made up.

 All in all, Miss Hammurabi seems to be off to an engaging start.
 Even though you may have to suspend a bit of disbelief with our two rookie judges due to their youthfulness and age, the story, content, and acting are all present.
-Even more, the story is being written by a real Chief Judge of Seoul Eastern District Court in South Korea, which makes me feel confident that we’re seeing a real depiction and birds-eye view of the legal system and all the behind-the-scene details we may miss otherwise.
+Even more, the story is being written by a real Chief Judge of Seoul Eastern District Court in South Korea.
+This makes me feel confident that we’re seeing a real depiction and birds-eye view of the legal system.
+Hopefully, we have the opportunity to see behind-the-scene details we may otherwise miss.

 *This is one of four dramas produced for JTBC from the Descendants of the Sun production team.

-*This is 100% pre-produced, meaning that all episodes have already been filmed, so I have high hopes that the content, editing, and effects will be top-notch here.
-I’m hoping the writing stays tight and that we get to enjoy these rookie judges on their journey to being confident, successful, and the best possible judges they can be.
+*This is 100% pre-produced.
+All episodes have already been filmed.
+I have high hopes that the content, editing, and effects will be top-notch here.
+I’m hoping the writing stays tight.
+Also, we get to enjoy these rookie judges on their journey to being the best possible judges they can be.

-*This was originally a novel by the screenwriter, Moon Yoo Seok (Chief Judge of Seoul Eastern District Court) and he adapted his story into a screenplay.
+*This was originally a novel by the screenwriter, Moon Yoo Seok (Chief Judge of Seoul Eastern District Court).
+He adapted his story into a screenplay.